aloe-beta/lab-5b1a/README.md

 # Lab-5b1a
 The name is a placeholder.
 This is the beginning of multiple frameworks I'm trying to create from scratch (only using a couple crypto libraries and built-in node modules).
+The demo is currently a TOTP auth app built with the frameworks.

 Note: The frontend uses TSX through Vite without using React.